Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The likely connection, researchers believe, is hormones.
 That is, lower estrogen levels often trigger migraines, and lower estrogen exposure has been linked with a decease in breast cancer risk.
-For some women, the discussion about estrogen raises concerns about hormone therapy, explains Christopher Menendez, M.D., a breast surgeon on the medical staff at Baylor Regional Medical Center at Plano.
+For some women, the discussion about estrogen raises concerns about hormone therapy.

-That’s why Dr. Menendez says the decision to take hormones is an individual one, and women have to gauge their own comfort levels in terms of benefit from the hormones vs. cancer risk.
-But he also encourages women to exercise caution when looking at studies.
+The decision to take hormones is an individual one, and women have to gauge their own comfort levels in terms of benefit from the hormones vs. cancer risk.
+But women should exercise caution when looking at studies.

-Some studies, he explains, only study 100 people over two or three years, so even if researchers reach a drastic conclusion, it likely won’t change the way medicine is practiced.
+Some studies only study 100 people over two or three years, so even if researchers reach a drastic conclusion, it likely won’t change the way medicine is practiced.
 Those studies that have looked at the effects of estrogen on breast cancer show a slightly increased risk for prolonged use.

 The good news for women is that as more studies are conducted, researchers are gaining a deeper understanding of breast cancer, its causes and treatments.

 Get your mammogram!
-It’s Breast Cancer Awareness Month, and this is the perfect time to schedule your mammogram.
+It’s always a good time to get your mammogram.
 Call 1.800.4BAYLOR to schedule your mammogram.
-Find out more about our breast imaging services here.
+Find out more about our breast imaging services.